 We collect and process your personal information in order to:

-provide you with information about events or fundraising activities you may be interested in or are registered to attend; and
+- provide you with information about events or fundraising activities you may be interested - in or are registered with; and

 We routinely share personal information with:

-fundraising platform providers eg. Virgin Money Giving and Just Giving;
+- Our fundraising platform providers, Virgin Money Giving; and

-other third parties we use to help us run our business, eg marketing agencies, mail fulfilment services or website hosts; and
+- other third parties we use to help us run our business, eg marketing agencies, mail fulfilment services or website hosts.

 We only allow our service providers to handle your personal information if we are satisfied they take appropriate measures to protect your personal information.
 We also impose contractual obligations on service providers relating to ensure they can only use your personal information to provide services to us and to you.

 We may disclose and exchange information with law enforcement agencies and regulatory bodies to comply with our legal and regulatory obligations.